 - 2.1 There was very little involvement by any of the agencies with either the victim, E or her partner F. As a result there is little known about them either as individuals or their relationship together although as noted above information was provided by the brother of E. - 2.2 E was a forty one year old female who had a close family living in the Wirral.
 The family is affluent and E was in a position where she did not need to find employment.
 E had never been married and had no children.
 E is described as vivacious, friendly and with a gift for forming good relationships with people across the social spectrum.
 It is significant that the family received three hundred letters of condolence from individuals who had known her following her death. - 2.3 F is a forty one year old male who was born in Dublin and lived in Ireland until 2003 when he moved to England.
 F worked in the building industry and stated that he had moved around Ireland as a young adult because of work opportunities.
 He married in Ireland but following the breakdown of his marriage he decided to move to England in 2003.
-He has no contact with his birth family following the breakdown of his marriage.
+There are two children from this marriage; F has not had contact with either of them since 2003.
+He stated that he wrote to them when he first left Ireland but received no response.
+He does not know if they are aware that he has been convicted of the murder of E. He has no contact with his birth family following the breakdown of his marriage.
 He stated that the breakdown of the marriage was acrimonious and police and social services had been involved.
-Through court proceedings, and he was banned from the family home for four months.
-Information received from his wife as part of the criminal investigation indicated that he had been violent towards her.
-There are no criminal charges against him in respect of violence against his wife.
+He stated he was banned from the family home for four months.
+Information received from his wife as part of the criminal investigation indicated that he had been violent towards her and she spent some time at a women's aid refuge.
+There were no criminal charges against him in respect of violence against his wife.
+This information is further explored in the analysis.